jcahiles-visp-net/react-code-review-checklist/README.md

 ```

 ## Use ES 7 Property Initializers for declaring state and default props
+Property initializers reduces the amount of overhead a developer has to code in order to start making a component.
+It get rids of the need of a constructor, or binding your components inside the constructor.
 ```javascript
 class MyComponent extends Component {
     state = {visible: true}